catenate/tanote/tanote brainstom.md

 _as_ is the name of the faction (_confer_ [[Yarvin 2007]]) of the point of view of the note.

-*to* is the list of readers (exclude writers) to which this is shared.
+*to* is the set of readers (exclude writers) to which this is shared.
 Share the current note when someone is named as a reader, and the author clicks *to* (or moves to a different line).

 *re* is the title of the note. update title in list of notes when this is clicked (or when the author moves to a different line), which locally saves a version.